bhawley45/CrossbowTraining/README.md

 ## Overview

  This project was my capstone for the game development bootcamp I recently completed, and it was my first time using Unreal Engine.
-I challenged myself to complete the game in three days, which was ridiculous... but a lot of fun.
+I challenged myself to complete the bulk of the game in three days, which was ridiculous... but a lot of fun.
 "Crossbow Training" is a simple FPS high-score game.
 You have a crossbow with unlimited ammo and must walk around a small village map to shoot all 50 targets before time runs out.
 There are two types of targets: ones that give you points (Normal) and ones that lose you points (Bomb).
 Normal targets yield 150 points for a center shot and 50 for anywhere else.
 Bomb targets, indicated by a slightly red hue and a bomb icon in the center, blow apart and subtract 25 points.
 How high of a score can you get?

  The are a lot of features I wanted to add, detailed below, but wasn't able to within the timeframe.